IanKlein6/Student-Records-App-MT/docs/DECISIONS.md

   - Why: __init__.py files often import modules to expose them at the package level, even if not used within the file itself.
 This is a common and intentional Python pattern for creating cleaner import paths (e.g., from app.models import Student instead of from app.models.model_student import Student)
 - Scope pre-commit hooks to backend directory only
   - Why: Frontend and backend have different tooling requirements.
 Prevents ruff from attempting to lint frontend JavaScript/TypeScript files.
 Keeps hook execution fast by limiting scope to relevant files.
 Allows frontend to use its own linting tools (ESLint, Prettier) independently

+## 23/11/2025 - Documentation standards and organization
+- Standardize date format to DD/MM/YYYY across all documentation files
+  - Why: Consistent date format prevents confusion and makes documentation easier to scan.
+DD/MM/YYYY is more internationally recognized than US format (MM/DD/YYYY) and avoids ambiguity with mixed formats (DD-MM-YYYY, YYYY-MM-DD).
+Every date entry now includes a brief summary for quick reference
+- Add Structure sections to DEVLOG.md and DECISIONS.md
+  - Why: New contributors and future maintainers need clear guidelines on how to format entries.
+Structure section at the top provides a template and examples, ensuring consistency as the project grows.
+Reduces friction when making new entries
+- Consolidate documentation files and remove redundancy
+  - Why: Multiple overlapping files (schedual chatgpt.txt, Notes.txt) create confusion about where to look for information.
+Consolidating into focused, well-named files (project-planning-notes.md, Notes.txt) with clear purposes makes documentation more discoverable and maintainable
+- Remove emojis from documentation files
+  - Why: Emojis can cause rendering issues in different editors and terminals, don't add semantic value, and make documentation look less professional.
+Plain text with clear structure is more accessible and version-control friendly
+- Keep documentation casual but organized
+  - Why: Documentation should reflect the solo developer context and feel approachable, but still be structured enough to be useful when returning after breaks or for future collaboration.
+Balances personality with professionalism
+- Simplify git documentation from 280 to 135 lines
+  - Why: Original version had extensive duplication with commands repeated in multiple sections.
+Developers reference documentation for quick lookups, not comprehensive tutorials.
+Focused content organized by task (Daily Workflow, Common Commands, etc.) is faster to navigate
+- Create separate TODO.md for current tasks vs ROADMAP.md for long-term planning
+  - Why: Mixing current sprint tasks with long-term roadmap creates clutter.
+TODO.md tracks immediate work (Current Sprint, Backlog, Blocked), while ROADMAP.md maintains the big picture.
+Different cadences - TODO updates daily/weekly, ROADMAP rarely changes